framps/raspiBackupDoc/en/src/function-overview.md

   - Regression test suite

-    The basic functionality of *raspiBackup* (backup and restore) is automatically tested automatically tested for all backup types and modes to ensure that the new *raspiBackup new *raspiBackup* release works as reliably as before.
+    The basic functionality of *raspiBackup* (backup and restore) is automatically tested for all backup types and modes to ensure that the new *raspiBackup* release works as reliably as before.

   - Documentation